NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 You can see a few warnings which should be corrected in the upstream code, but the important bit for this tutorial is `fatal error: X11/Xlib.h: No such file or directory`: another dependency is missing.

-In addition to the widespread practice of prefixing a project name with `lib` to indicate the libraries of that project, in Nixpkgs it's also common to separate headers, libraries, binaries, and documentation into different output attributes of a given [derivation](https://nixos.org/manual/nix/stable/language/derivations.html).

 :::{note}
 Determining from where to source a dependency is currently a somewhat-involved process: it helps to become familiar with searching the `nixpkgs` source for keywords.